mbabynames search ✿

 Magnus Nathaniel

-Meaning: Magnus = "noble and strong", Nathaniel = "gift of God".
+Meaning: Magnus = "great", Nathaniel = "gift of God".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 The longer Nathaniel (3 syllables) builds on the shorter Magnus, giving the name forward momentum.

 Magnus Benjamin

-Meaning: Magnus = "noble and strong", Benjamin = "son of the right hand".
+Meaning: Magnus = "great", Benjamin = "son of the right hand".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Magnus is 2 syllables.
 Benjamin at 3 adds length and rhythm.

 Magnus Frederick

-Magnus carries the meaning "noble and strong" while Frederick brings "peaceful ruler".
+Magnus carries the meaning "great" while Frederick brings "peaceful ruler".
 Said together, Magnus Frederick has both weight and warmth.
 The longer Frederick (3 syllables) builds on the shorter Magnus, giving the name forward momentum.

 Magnus Alexander

-The meaning of Magnus is "noble and strong"; Alexander is "defender of the people".
+The meaning of Magnus is "great"; Alexander is "defender of the people".
 There is a natural balance between the two.
 Magnus is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Magnus Michael